rudiverse/rudiverse.github.io/_posts/2025-10-16-Speechcraft-Speech-4.md

 *He is an outsider.*
 *He is placed in the same pack as the other cards, but he doesn't belong there.*

+> There are thousands of people around us here
+If just one of them experiences life as a crazy adventure
+If they experience this every single day
+Then they are a joker in a pack of cards

 ---

 **Let It Be**